-My thesis explores the institutional biography of Kenya Young Women's Christian Association (YWCA) from 1912 to 2012.
-In particular I am interested in the impact its identity has on ethical decisions it makes in relation to its work on sexual health and reproductive rights.
+My PhD thesis explores the interaction between ethics and identity in narrative through a study of the Young Women's Christian Association (YWCA) in Kenya.
+In particular I consider the impact of the organisation's Christian identity on its work related to sexual health and reproductive rights.

 'Recycling colonial discourse in narratives of Kenya YWCA identity.'
 2nd Graduate Conference: Why Discourse Matters?
 17th-18th October 2014, Goethe University, Frankfurt, Germany.

 [Workshop assistant] Mediation and Religious Arbitration: Thinking through issues of gender equality and justice in family law disputes.
 10th June 2014, SOAS University of London.

 'Religious and racial identity in two narratives of the Young Women’s Christian Association in Kenya' [Research poster].
 Troubling Narratives: Identity Matters.
 19th-20th June 2014, University of Huddersfield, UK.

 'Narrative theology in an African context: The case of Kenya Young Women’s Christian Association.'
 Spiritual Exercises: Postgraduate Conference on Religion and Theology.
 7th-8th March 2014, University of Bristol, UK.